pamelaferretti/pamelaferretti.github.io/_projects/17_project.md

 category: Logos
 ---

-Designing the logo for the Blekhman lab was a lot of fun!
-Together with Rich Abdill and Sabrina Arif, we tried to create a logo that included the main topics of research of the lab: human genetics, metagenomics and metabolomics data analysis.
-Of course we included also the chicago skyline, which is visible from our offices!
+I designed the Blekhman lab logo together with Rich Abdill and Sabrina Arif, reflecting the lab's research (human genetics, metagenomics, and metabolomics) along with the Chicago skyline visible from our offices.
+Made in Inkscape.
-The logo was designed in Inkscape.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">